A Nampeyo Showcase

 Sikyatki Polychrome jar, c.
 1350–1625 CE.
 Nampeyo’s signature "flying saucer"–shaped jars, with complex design composition derived from Sikyatki Polychromes, such as this stunning example.
 Diameter 41.1 cm.
 (ASM #GP-4730).

 This jar has a design that to the modern eye reads as a propeller.
 Dextra Quotskuyva used elements from this jar in one of her pots: "I designed this one already (see Struever 2001:Fig. 22 for one example).
 Now, I remember when I saw it, because I remember when somebody asked me what that was.
-No, it's not a propeller….The Martians were here early..."
+No, it's not a propeller….The Martians were here early (she chuckles)..."
 Dextra Quotskuyva, 1998

 Nampeyo Family Collaborators